libujacob/kubernetes-example-blueprint/README.md

 # kubernetes-example-blueprint

-Use Cloudify to deploy Mongo using Kubernetes
+Use Cloudify to deploy nginx using Kubernetes

 ## Requirements